Marketing attribution

 Benefits of multi-touch attribution

-benefits of MTA
+benefits of Multi-touch attribution

 Single-touch attribution models, where credit goes solely to the first or last interaction, leave SaaS companies in the dark.
 Multi-touch attribution (MTA) steps in to provide a much clearer picture.
 Here’s how it benefits explicitly SaaS companies: